 Tamani Dias, Head, Commercial Banking, carries with her 15 years of Corporate Banking experience having worked at Citibank for close to 10 years, where her last appointment was the Assistant Vice President – Corporate and Investment Banking.
 Having joined Standard Chartered, Sri Lanka, Tamani has worked in several areas such as Wholesale Banking / Corporate & Institutional Client, Corporate and Institutional Banking and finally in Commercial Banking.
 Tamani holds a Bsc in Accounting and Finance, from the London School of Economic and Political Science.

-Dharshan Jayaratne, Executive Director - Head, Financial Markets Sri Lanka has been in this role since October 2011.
+Dharshan Jayaratne, Executive Director - Head of Financial Markets and Securities Services Country Head has been in this role since October 2011.
 He has over 26 years of banking experience with particular expertise in Treasury and Financial Markets.
 Dharshan also represents Standard Chartered, Sri Lanka at Policy and Regulatory level with Central Bank of Sri Lanka and other Regulatory Bodies and has an extensive insight into Sri Lanka’s Financial Markets and regulation.
 He has varied experience in the local banking industry having worked for several leading banks in Sri Lanka.
 Prior to joining Standard Chartered, Dharshan was at Citibank as Head of Treasury Sales and at ABN AMRO bank Sri Lanka where he commenced his banking career.
 Dharshan holds an MBA from the University of Western Sydney, Australia.